Germany: What is the 'AfD firewall'? – DW – 01/30/2025

 Immediately after the collapse of Scholz's coalition, Merz reaffirmed this policy by saying he would not introduce any bills before the election where the AfD could play the role of kingmaker.

-Speaking with ARD after Wednesday's vote, Merz denied claims from the AfD that his party had courted their opinion.
-He denied cooperating with the far-right, saying that the CDU had simply presented its own policy, one that the AfD just happens to agree with.
+Speaking with public broadcaster ARD after Wednesday's vote, Merz denied claims from the AfD that his party had courted their opinion.
+He denied cooperating with the far right, saying that the CDU had simply presented its own policy, one that the AfD just happens to agree with.

 "A firewall is the wrong image," he said, adding that he wants to prevent "a conflagration throughout Germany" and that most Germans approve of tougher immigration laws.